Africas energy master plans – any good in them

 You must think that I have spent too much time smelling some toxic flowers by now.
 But worry not – my point will become clear as the plot unfolds.

 I have seen many grand plans in my life, but with age, it became increasingly clear that those grandiose intentions were all destined to join all the other “dreams in planning” in the dumpers of history.
-But in no other area was this as obvious to me as in energy and especially so in Africa.
+But in no other area was this as obvious to me as in energy especially so in Africa.

 From where does this desire – to get rid of all that makes us miserable in one huge “one solution for all” plan – stem?
-Simply from the very understandable feeling that problems should be solved once and for all, in order to be able to lean back and enjoy the fruit of one’s labor.
+Simply from the very understandable feeling that problems should be solved once and for all, to be able to lean back and enjoy the fruit of one’s labor.

 We had a system – that had perfected this dictum to the maximum – at work for almost a century to our east.
 The Soviet Union and its vassal states were living to the beat of the 5-year plans.
-One herculean effort once in 5 years and all problems shrivel like fresh cut flowers in the scorching sun.
+One herculean effort once in 5 years and all problems shrivel like fresh-cut flowers in the scorching sun.
 That, at least, is the theory.

 In reality, none of those plans ever worked.
 The Soviet planners could of course never admit that their grandiose plans were any less than total perfection so they made them look perfect to the outside world – and to their populations.
-Reality was bent to the figures of the 5 years plan.
+The reality was bent to the figures of the 5 years plan.
 The consequences are history.
 It has cost generations and laid waste to a major part of the planet.

 I have seen many of those plans and they have never worked.
 Not because they are African.
 This stuff cannot work if you put it in Europe or North America.
 Because grand Master plans generally are impossible to realize.
 If they are any more than a vague set of general guidelines, they lack flexibility, which is necessary to deal with unforeseen events or twists and turns in the market or the international energy scene.